textileio/powergate/fpa/Design.md

 In the second dotted box, shows another possible configuration in which uses an _IPFS Cluster_ with a _HotIpfsCluster_ adapter of _HotLayer_; or even a more advanced _HotLayer_ called _HotS3IpfsCluster_ which saves _Cid_ into _IPFS Cluster_ and some _AWS S3_ instance.
 The _MinerSelector_ implementation for the _ColdLayer_ is _FixedMiners_ which always returns a configured fixed list of miners to make deals with.

-Finally, _FastAPI_ instances are wired to different _Scheduler_ instances depending on which _Scheduler_-configuration may suit better for them.
+Finally, _Powergate_ instances are wired to different _Scheduler_ instances depending on which _Scheduler_-configuration may suit better for them.
 This is a possibility of the current design.

-### FastAPI <-> Scheduler
+### Powergate <-> Scheduler
 Considering the _Scheduler_ interface:
 ```go
 // Scheduler creates and manages Job which executes Cid configurations